bjssacademy/advanced-tdd/chapter04/chapter04.md

 }
 ```

 We've added _explaining variables_ `row` and `col` to make it totally clear which parameter is which in the test.
-We don't always need these - but these are a valuable tool in the toolbelt to aid readability.
-Get rid of them if they don't aid with that.
+If the intent of the test is clear without them, then don't use them.
+But here, they clarify the roles of the parameters.

-Remember, tests are executable specifications - and as such, live documentation.
+Remember, tests are executable specifications - and as such, they are also living documentation.
 Having that skim readability is part of writing good tests.

+> Optimise for clarity

-Our compiler tells us that we have a missing method, so we can fix this in our production code:
+Our compiler tells us that we have a missing method.
+We can fix this in our production code:

 ```golang
 package main